 We talk a lot of having an open network, and it’d be really easy to work within our network.
 So we push ourselves to talk to people outside of our industries to work outside our own network.
 It’s so much more inspiring to be around people who have a fresh perspective.

-It costs twice as much and takes twice as long—and then it takes more than that.
+It costs twice and much and takes twice as long—and then it takes more than that.
 There’ a lot of stress and pressure to start a business.
-It’s not for the faint of heart.
+It’s not for faint of heart.